a bunch of organic grapes hanging in our Dru holding a bunch of Ambriel's Gift Cabernet Sauvignon vineyard.

 I’ve had a few people curious to know what were our steps to becoming an organically certified vineyard, and it’s easier than you think.
-Because we’d love every grape grower in the world to use less chemicals, we’ll share what works for us.
+Because we’d love every grape grower in the world to use less chemicals, we’ll share our spray program and what works for us.
 It’s what we call ‘Chemical-free Ecosystems’ – working with nature to reduce input costs.

 Good bugs will do the work for you